santos-ag/santos-ag/README.md

 As CTO, I work on the architecture and development of systems focused on efficient edge inference and industrial time-series forecasting.
+T
 ### Edge AI: AI Development for a Multiplierless NPU on RISC-V

 Responsible for the AI side of a hardware accelerator project focused on edge AI inference.
-Working on neural network optimization, model deployment, and efficient AI algorithms for hardware architectures on RISC-V platforms.

 ### Interests: